scrabbletank/farhome-rules/rulesdoc.md

 |   0   | Minor backlash.
 You take 0/1 in Force damage                                                                                  |

 ### Large Battles and Minions
 Fighting hordes of monsters can make for a thrilling and challenging battle.
 For example, the players may be exploring a cave network deep underground when they hear the skittering sound of ratlings in the dark.
 Suddenly, hordes of ratlings burst out of the shadows, crude weapons drawn, descending on the party from all sides.
-The ratlings are weak, but make up for it with overwhelming numbers, backing the players into a corner.
+The ratlings are weak but make up for it with overwhelming numbers, backing the players into a corner.

-An exciting encounter... or would be.
+An exciting encounter... or it would be.
 While the rules make for great combat, it begins to slow down when there are 3-4 monsters for every player.
 Rolling multiple attacks against a player, especially from weaker but numerous monsters where only a handful of attacks will hit, can grind the action down to a slog.
-To prevent the slog we've included these optional rules for large packs of monsters: the Swarm Template and Minions.
+To prevent this, we've included these optional rules for large packs of monsters: the Swarm Template and Minions.

 #### Swarm Template
-This template is best used when you want to throw a horde of weaker, less complicated monsters at a party.
-For example, a horde of Zombies, Goblins, or Bandits.
+This template is best used when you want to throw a horde of weaker, less complicated monsters at a party, such as Zombies, Goblins, or Bandits.
 Swarms combine 4-8 identical monsters into a single unit that becomes weaker the more damage it takes.
 To create a swarm, take any monster stat block and add the following features.

 ##### Swarm Tactics
 This creature has twice as many wounds.
-This creature can occupy tiles with enemy creatures, but cannot move through them.
-This creature is immune to conditions that come from single target attacks or spells.
+It can occupy tiles with enemy creatures but cannot move through them.
+It is immune to conditions that come from single-target attacks or spells.

 ##### Swarm Fighting
 This creature adds a success to all attack and maneuver rolls for every quarter of health remaining, rounding up.
-When making single target attacks or spells, the attack targets an additional creature in range.
+When making single-target attacks or spells, the attack targets an additional creature in range.

 ##### Swarm Resistance
-Damage from single target attacks, maneuvers, or spells deal half damage, rounded up.
-While above half health they have expertise in attribute saves.
+Damage from single-target attacks, maneuvers, or spells deals half damage, rounded up.
+While above half health, they have expertise in attribute saves.

 #### Minions
 Minions are weaker, streamlined variants of a monster.
-Minion stat blocks are identical to the base creature, giving them 1-3 max wounds instead of their normal health.
+Minion stat blocks are identical to the base creature but have 1-3 max wounds instead of their normal health.
 Minions of the same type are grouped together, rolling a single initiative and acting at the same time.
-Minions only take 2 actions during their turn regardless of AP, and may only take a single reaction.
-When a minion makes an attack you add 1 success for every other minion of the same type capable of making that attack against the target creature, spending 1 action for all participating minions.
+Minions only take 2 actions during their turn regardless of AP and may only take a single reaction.
+When a minion makes an attack, you add 1 success for every other minion of the same type capable of making that attack against the target creature, spending 1 action for all participating minions.

-For example, lets say a party is fighting a group of 6 Skeleton minions.
-On the skeletons turn they all act together.
-3 Skeletons surround one party member and attack that character.
+For example, let's say a party is fighting a group of 6 Skeleton minions.
+On the skeletons' turn, they all act together.
+Three skeletons surround one party member and attack that character.
 You make a single skeleton attack, adding 2 successes to the roll.
 This spends an action on all 3 skeletons, leaving them with 1 action remaining.
 They attack again, making the same roll and adding 2 successes.

 The remaining 3 skeletons are further away and spend 1 action moving into range of another player, using their last action to attack.
-On the players turn they attempt to flee from the skeletons, provoking an opportunity attack.
-The 3 skeletons all spend their reaction making an opportunity attack, rolling a single attack roll and adding 2 succeses.
+On the player's turn, they attempt to flee from the skeletons, provoking an opportunity attack.
+The 3 skeletons all spend their reaction making an opportunity attack, rolling a single attack roll and adding 2 successes.

 ### Animal Companions
-Beasts and creatures with -1 or less Intelligence can become animal companions.
+Beasts and creatures with an Intelligence of -1 or lower can become animal companions.
 Finding an animal companion can be challenging, often becoming an adventure on its own.
-Under normal circumstances a beast is only eligable to become a companion if it meets these conditions:
+Under normal circumstances, a beast is only eligible to become a companion if it meets these conditions:

-- They are young or a newborn.
+- They are young or newborn.
 - They are not hostile.
-- They have an Intelligence score of -1 or less
+- They have an Intelligence score of -1 or lower.

 A character can attempt to befriend the animal by making a nature challenge.
-On success you befriend the animal and they become your companion.
+On success, you befriend the animal and it becomes your companion.
 New animal companions are untrained.
-They will follow you, but will not obey any commands or participate in combat.
-By default a character can only have a single animal companion, however this can be changed with feats.
+They will follow you but will not obey any commands or participate in combat.
+By default, a character can only have a single animal companion; however, this can be changed with feats.

 #### Intelligent Companions
-In some circumstances your GM may allow you to befriend creatures that do not meet the conditions above.
-In these circumstances you make either a Nature or Conversation challenge, GM's choice, with the GM determining the difficulty.
-On success they become your companion as normal, however intelligent creatures may obey your commands without training.
-These companions still require training to effectively fight along side you.
+In some circumstances, your GM may allow you to befriend creatures that do not meet the conditions above.
+In these cases, you make either a Nature or Conversation challenge, at the GM's discretion, with the GM determining the difficulty.
+On success, they become your companion as normal.
+However, intelligent creatures may obey your commands without training.
+These companions still require training to fight effectively alongside you.
 Any untrained companion that enters combat is controlled by your GM and acts independently.

 #### Training
 Companions can be trained to fight and obey your commands.
-You may train your companion as a downtime action or during a long rest as long as you take no other actions.
-For every 7 days spent training you make a nature roll against a terrible die, adding a bad die for every 5 CR the creature has.
-After 3 successes you bond with your companion, allowing them to fight and be given commands.
+You may train your companion as a downtime action or during a long rest, as long as you take no other actions.
+For every 7 days spent training, you make a nature roll against a terrible die, adding a bad die for every 5 CR the creature has.
+After 3 successes, you bond with your companion, allowing them to fight and follow commands.

 Trained creatures gain 1 proficiency to attacks and 2 proficiency to attribute saves.
-Their max wounds increases based on your level, gaining an extra wound at levels 7, 14, 21, and 28.
+Their max wounds increase based on your level, gaining an extra wound at levels 7, 14, 21, and 28.

 #### Fighting Companions
 Animal companions take their actions during your turn.
-Each turn they may move, sprint, and make a single basic attack with you controlling their actions.
+Each turn, they may move, sprint, and make a single basic attack with you controlling their actions.

 While fighting companions have been trained for combat, they are still animals.
-While your companion is not at full health you make a nature challenge at the start of each of your turns.
-The challenge for this roll is a terrible die, adding a bad die for each adjacent enemy.
+When your companion is not at full health, you must make a nature challenge at the start of each of your turns.
+The challenge for this roll is a terrible die, with an additional bad die for each adjacent enemy.
 If the companion is below half health, rounded down, add terrible dice instead.
-On fail the companion turns feral, spending its turn attacking a random creature in range.
-If there is no creature in range it moves towards the closest creature and attacks.
+On a failed roll, the companion turns feral, spending its turn attacking a random creature in range.
+If no creature is in range, it moves toward the closest creature and attacks.

 #### Advanced Training
 Completing an adventure or gaining a level with a companion increases your bond with them, making them more effective in combat.
-For each adventure completed or level gained you may choose one of the following benefits:
+For each adventure completed or level gained, you may choose one of the following benefits:

 - They make two basic attacks each turn instead of one.
-- They learn an attack or maneuver shown on the creatures stat block.
+- They learn an attack or maneuver shown on their stat block.
 You may use this attack or maneuver in place of basic attacks.
 - They gain 2 proficiency points.

 #### Companion Equipment
 Trained companions can be given specially made armor and weapons to aid them in combat.
 Animal equipment can be enchanted, following the same rules as enchanting character equipment.
-Animal armor replaces one of their normal defense dice with a superior defense die and animal weapons replace a wound die with a wound for all of their attacks and maneuvers.
-Animal equipment is expensive, usually requiring a blacksmith to custom fit them to your companion.
+Animal armor replaces one of their normal defense dice with a superior defense die, and animal weapons replace a wound die with a wound for all their attacks and maneuvers.
+Animal equipment is expensive, usually requiring a blacksmith to custom-fit it to your companion.

 | Equipment | Cost (Medium) | Cost (Large) |
 | :-------: | :-----------: | :----------: |